MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-install-manually.md

     In a few minutes an alert named "macOS EDR Test Alert" should be raised.

-12. Go to Microsoft Defender Security Center (https://SecurityCenter.microsoft.com).
+12. Go to Microsoft 365 Defender portal (https://security.microsoft.com/).

 13. Go to the Alert Queue.